-England, on the other hand, is not a country which is particularly well-known for its traditional local food, other than stereotypes such as beans on toast, fish and chips and a Sunday roast.
+England, on the other hand, is not a country which is particularly well-known for its traditional local food, other than stereotypes such as marmite, beans on toast or fish and chips.
 Nothing particularly worth going out of your way for.

 However, with London being an extremely diverse and multicultural city, what the city does have is an amazing international foodie scene.
 From high-end restaurants to street-food markets, you’re guaranteed to find any dish you can possibly imagine somewhere in London.

 Try Brick Lane in Shoreditch for the best Indian curry in the capital, tasty authentic Middle-Eastern cuisine in Knightsbridge and delicious dumplings in Chinatown.
 Plus Italian, French, Spanish, German, Mexican, Peruvian, Japanese, Ethiopian, Filipino, Israeli, Polish and literally anything else you can think of.